 ACS provides information and tools in support of unit FRGs, unit Deployments & Redeployments and Emergency Family Assistance.

-FRG Training is provided via online training for Commanders, Family Readiness Liaisons (Soldier) and Family Readiness Group Leaders and office holders (civilian volunteers).
+SFRG Training is provided via online training for Commanders, Family Readiness Liaisons (Soldier) and Family Readiness Group Leaders and office holders (civilian volunteers).

 Deployment Support is provided via multiple delivery systems:

-- ACS’s Family Advocacy Program conducts many skill-based trainings such as True Colors, Scream Free Marriage/Parenting, Stress Management, 7 Habits of Highly Effective Military Families and more.
+• ACS’s Family Advocacy Program conducts many skill-based trainings such as True Colors, Scream Free Marriage/Parenting, Stress Management, 7 Habits of Highly Effective Military Families, and more.

-- Chaplains provide multiple trainings/opportunities on marriage enrichment workshops, communications classes, and other relationship-building opportunities and deployment specific trainings and briefings.
+• Chaplains provide multiple trainings/opportunities on marriage enrichment workshops, communications classes, and other relationship-building opportunities, and deployment-specific trainings and briefings.

-- MFLC’s are available in each FORSCOM Brigade and within ACS to provide a multitude of briefings to assist you in meeting the Deployment Cycle Support requirements of your deploying or redeploying unit Soldiers, Families/Children.
+• MFLCs are available in each FORSCOM Brigade and within ACS to provide a multitude of briefings to assist you in meeting the Deployment Cycle Support requirements of your deploying or redeploying unit Soldiers, Families/Children.

-- On this page, you will find forms and tools to assist you and your unit during deployment including “How to Plan a Townhall/Expo”, a resource phone number listing, Deployment checklists, and more.
+• On this page, you will find forms and tools to assist you and your unit during deployment, including “How to Plan a Townhall/Expo”, a resource phone number listing, Deployment checklists, and more.

 Pre-Deployment Readiness Packet (SRP)